techniq/layerchart/docs/src/routes/docs/guides/layers/+page.md

 While LayerChart enables pointer-level events within Canvas layers to enable hover, click, etc via an invisible hit canvas, it can require additional setup to have similar features as Svg (ex. hover styling).

+LayerChart also support CSS classes and styling for the `Canvas` layer.

-- Stengths: performance, graphical capabilities,
+- Stengths: performance, graphical capabilities
 - Weaknesses: styling, interactivity, introspection, text

 ### WebGL